-11 Human rights and labour conditions (incl.
+11. Human Rights and labour conditions (incl.
 ETI) The efficient and timely delivery of construction projects and the availability of materials and labour at an economic rate are critical to the Group's profits, cash flows and reputation.

-The application of our sustainable procurement policies, and prequalification tools such as Builder's Profile provides supply chain transparency and monitoring.
+The application of our sustainable procurement policies, and pre-qualification tools such as Builder's Profile, provides supply chain transparency and monitoring.
 Regular procurement performance strategy reviews are undertaken through Group-buying deals and with sub contractors.

-A Company Modern Slavery

-Statement is published via our

-website.
-The integration of CBRE

-Standards of Business Conduct

-into Group practices has enhanced

-supply chain visibility and will be

-improved through the application of

-our WLC modelling work in 2021+,

-as well as an ongoing commitment

-to collaborate with the SCSS.
+A Company Modern Slavery Statement is published via our website.
+The integration of CBRE Standards of Business Conduct into Group practices has enhanced supply chain visibility and will be improved through the application of our WLC modelling work in 2021 and onwards, as well as an ongoing commitment to collaborate with the SCSS.

-We are committed to collaborating with the SCSS and peers to continue to mitigate Modern Slavery and Human Trafficking.
-In addition, we sit on their Performance through Procurement steering group, which is developing procurement best practice across the UK.
-The company produces an annual Modern Slavery statement and engages with other housebuilders through the supply chain sustainability school MSA working group.
+We are committed to collaborating with the industry and peers to continue to mitigate Modern Slavery and Human Trafficking.
+In addition, we sit on the SCSS Performance through Procurement steering group, which is developing procurement best practice across the UK.
+The company produces an annual Modern Slavery statement.
 We also screen our supply chain through Builder's Profile, to ensure there are appropriate policies and mitigation measures in place to prevent modern slavery.
 All employees are required to complete modern slavery e-learning modules.
 We have also mapped the country of origin and transit method for all our Group buying and have aligned this against the global slavery index and corruption perceptions index.